 Cook the chicken

-- Heat the olive oil in another skillet, over medium high.
+- Heat 1 tablespoon olive oil in another skillet, over medium high.

 - Cook, turning, until cooked through and browned.